cmmrox/rag-based-voice-assistant-poc/DEMO_SCRIPT.md

 - Status changes to "Listening"
 - Your speech is transcribed
 - Status changes to "Processing"
+- Model analyzes query and calls search_knowledge_base function (if needed)
-- RAG service retrieves relevant context
+- Function executes: RAG service retrieves relevant context
+- Function result returned to model
 - Assistant responds with knowledge-grounded answer
 - Status changes to "Speaking"
 - Response appears in transcript